Ultra Corsica 2020 Rules

 All runners must follow and complete the entire application and entry process, filling out all forms and paying all necessary fees.

-All runners take part in the race totally on their own responsibility and at their own risk and must be aware that medical assistance is not available from the organizer of the Ultra Corsica 2019 during all the course of the event.
+All runners take part in the race totally on their own responsibility and at their own risk and must be aware that medical assistance is not available from the Organizer of the Ultra Corsica 2020 during all the course of the event.

 All runners exempt Ultra Corsica organization from all responsibility for personal injury/damage and material damage caused in any way whatsoever during the event including for damage, loss or theft of their personal valuables and money.

-During the 17 days of the event the participants will follow the route designed by the race director taking them on calm narrow winding roads around Corsica Island.
-Each of the stages of the Ultra Corsica® is completely unique from the others due to the amazing geological diversity of the island.
-The race will be taking place on public roads; all runners must respect the French Traffic Laws (“Code de la Route”) in effect and yield to motor-vehicles with right-of-way at all times.
-The organizer reserves the right to penalize or disqualify participants and crew members who systematically disregard the traffic rules.
+During the 17 days of the event the participants will follow the route designed by the race director which will take them on calm narrow winding roads around Corsica Island.
+Each stage of the Ultra Corsica is completely unique from the other due to the amazing geological diversity of the island.
+The race will be run on public roads; all runners must respect the French Traffic Laws (“Code de la Route”) in effect and yield to motor-vehicles with right-of-way at all times.
+The Organizer reserves the right to penalize or disqualify participants who systematically disregard the traffic rules.

-Runners have to strictly follow the route as described in the road book supplied by the race director, to listen to the race director directives by attending all briefing meetings and to follow the directional signs posted by the organizer along the route.
-Nevertheless, runners cannot rely solely on the directional signs to find their way, as signs visibility might be altered by parked vehicles, road traffic or malicious defacing.
-The race director may have to alter, shorten, or cancel the itinerary of a stage in case of adverse weather conditions (over flooding streams, thunder, fog ) or for any other security reasons (strait dogs, landslide, collapsed bridges...).
+The route has no marking signs except for the start and finish lines and for special refreshment point (if any).
+Runner has to strictly follow the route pre-loaded on the smart phone with GPS tracker furnished by the Organizer at the course briefing meeting prior each stage and/or the road book supplied by the race director.
+Runner must also follow the instructions sent by the race director via text message.
+The race director may have to alter, shorten, or cancel the itinerary of a stage in case of adverse weather conditions (over flooding streams, thunder storms, fog) or for any other security reasons (strait dogs, landslide, collapsed bridges...).
 His decisions to adjust the itinerary are final and do not have to be documented.

-Any runner departing from the official route must retrace his steps back to the last marking found along the road before resuming his running on the proper itinerary.
+Any runner departing from the official route must retrace his steps before resuming his running on the proper itinerary.
 No short cut is authorized and might result in disqualification.
 There will be no allowance made for lost time or kilometres run in the wrong direction.

-The race number must be worn by the racer on the front of the body, unmodified, unfolded, and visible at all times during the race.
+The race BIB must be worn by the racer on the front of the body, unmodified, unfolded, and visible at all times during the race.

 Each runner must complete the entire course under his own power without drafting, helping, pushing, supporting, or any other type of physical assistance.
 No mechanical aids are allowed, including but not limited to walking sticks, ski poles, hiking sticks.
 Runners are not authorised to enter or mount any type of vehicle, even parked, between the start and the finish lines of each stage.

-Each Racer’s Support Crew member must fill up an entry form at the time of the registration of the runner and pay the entire necessary fee.
+Support Crew member are not authorized to assist the runner along the race route.
+Crew member are only assist the runner at the race camp at start/finish line of the stage.
+Crew member must fill up an entry form at the time of the registration of the runner and pay the entire necessary fee.
 At the time of the registration, crew members must be acquainted with the race rules and information about supporting a racer, and be aware of all email correspondence sent by the race director.

 All racers and all crew members must sign and submit the Accident Waiver and Release of Liability/ Release.

 Crew members must follow all the rules and regulations of the event, including any supplementary instructions issued in pre-race meeting and attend all the briefings.
-All crew members must be willingly to comply with all instructions from Ultra Corsica staff at all moments at the campsite, along the route, at the refreshment points, and respect the parking regulations on the route and at the campsite.
-At all time, crew vehicles must be driven with special caution and slow speed, especially on narrow winding roads while overtaking runners, near the refreshment stations, at the finish line and on the campsite.
-Crew member ‘s car should respect at all times the Traffic Laws and should not park to impair the access to the refreshment points by the runners or to the safe passage on the local traffic.
+All crew members must be willingly to comply with all instructions from Ultra Corsica staff at all moments at the campsite.

-For safety reasons no crew members and no followers are authorised to follow and or assist the runner on the route except at the designated refreshment points.
-In between stations, crew members and followers are not allowed to run, ride cars, bicycles, motorcycles, or use roller-skate to assist or pace the runner.
+For safety reasons no crew members and no followers are authorised to follow and or assist the runner on the route are not allowed to run, ride cars, bicycles, motorcycles, or use roller-skate to assist or pace the runner.

-Crew member may meet runners or assist them only at the designated refreshment points of the race.
+Crew member may meet runners or assist them only at the start/finish line of the race.
 Crew member must wait to assist their runners until after the official check-in on the finish line.

-Runners are authorised to make unscheduled stops if necessary between 2 refreshment points to get fresh supplies of food or beverage at public fountains, bars, grocery or from local habitants.
-Crew members may not drive next to the runners, follow them on bicycle or bring them water, food, shoes, clothing or other supplies between refreshment points.
+Crew members may not drive next to the runners, follow them on bicycle or bring them water, food, shoes, clothing or other supplies on the race route.
 “Muling” is expressly forbidden.
 No mechanical or physical assistance may be given to the runner by the crew member at any time.

-“Family & friends cheering squads” may only be present at the refreshment stations and the start/finish line; they may not follow the runners on the road and must not stop or park along the race course.
+“Family & friends cheering squads” may only be present start/finish line; they may not follow the runners on the road and must not stop or park along the race course.

-Racers, crews, pacers and staff must not litter, mar, or pollute the landscape or environment.
-All racers, crew and staff must display courtesy, good taste and sportsmanship at all times.
-No pets will be allowed at any of the refreshment stations, finish line, along the route.
-No smoking, no BBQ will be allowed at any of the refreshment points, finish line or along the route.
+Racers, crews members must not litter, mar, or pollute the landscape or environment.
+All racers, crew must display courtesy, good taste and sportsmanship at all times.
+No pets will be allowed at the start/finish line, along the route.
+No smoking, no BBQ will be allowed during the race.

 Remember, at all times and in all situations, safety is the most important issue.
 This means safety for racers, crew, staff, and the general public.
 The roads are not closed for this event.
 Remember that drivers will not expect to encounter a racer or parked vehicle out on the course.
 Remember the event is held on public roads.

-For safety purposes, participants are asked to carry with him following items: ID card, money, Road Book, mobile phone with race contact numbers added to favourites, any sufficient supply of water and food to reach the next refreshment point.
+For safety purposes, participants are asked to carry with him following items: ID card, money, Road Book, GPS mobile phone with race contact numbers added to favourites, any sufficient supply of water and food to reach the finish line.

-There are two starting times for each of the stages of the Ultra Corsica 2019 (7:00am, 7:30am).
-The starting times may be changed by the race director in case of adverse weather conditions or any other reasons deemed to be beneficial to the safety of the runners.
+The race director will decide during the daily briefing of starting times for each of the stages of the Ultra Corsica 2020 (typically between 6:00am, 8:00am).
+The starting times will depend on weather conditions or any other reasons deemed to be beneficial to the safety of the runners.
 Racers are informed by the race director at the evening briefing of their starting time for the next stage.
 Starting group assigned by the race director are non-transferable.
 Racers have to move towards the starting line 15 minutes prior to their start time, and assemble under the start sign exactly five minutes prior to their wave starts.

 At the finish line of each stage, the runner must check in with the Timing team who will record the time in hour, minute of his crossing of the finish line.

-There is no time limit, each participant must run or walk the entire distance of every stage to qualify for a Finisher shirt.
+There is no time limit, each participant must run or walk the entire distance of every stage to qualify for a Finisher medal.
 There are only two divisions: men’s and women’s.

-Participants who cannot continue the race must inform the organizers of their decision by contacting the closest refreshment point to organise their transfer to the bivouac or the race director if they manage to reach the finish line on their own.
+Participants who cannot continue the race must inform the race director of their decision by contacting the race director immediately using their GPS mobile phone.
 DNS runners have to inform the race director of their decision to withdraw at the daily briefing.

-The runner who withdraws from the race is not entitle to receive any partial refund or credit on his entry fee; he may be allowed by the race director to stay on the race as volunteer or crew member until the end of the event if space is available on the event’s fleet of vehicles to bring him along the itinerary.
-Any drop-out runner may be authorized by the race director to run as “electron” any stages of his choice as long as the race director finds him deemed fit to resume running at the pace of the cut-off time of the refreshment points.
+The runner who withdraws from the race is not entitled to receive any partial refund or credit on his entry fee.
+Any drop-out runner may be authorized by the race director to run as “electron” any stages of his choice as long as the race director finds him deemed fit to resume running.

 Photo / Video